The water meter on your property is a shared responsibility between the property owner and Coffs Harbour City Council.

 Coffs Harbour City Council Water Meter and Service Responsibilities

-Any repairs up to and including the water meter are the responsibility of Council and can only be carried out by Council staff.
+Legally, any repairs up to and including the water meter can only be carried out by Council staff.
 It is an offence for anyone other than Council staff to disconnect or tamper with the water meter or any apparatus fitted to the service line.

 If you are unsure of your liability, you should contact Council on 02 6648 4000 during business hours.